 Talk therapy is the main treatment for depression in children.

-Individual and group talk therapy are the main treatments for depression in children.
-This may include play therapy for younger children.
-Therapy will help the child cope with feelings of depression and also understand the cancer and its treatment.
+Talk therapy is the main treatment for depression in children.
+The child may talk to the counselor alone or with a small group of other children.
+Talk therapy may include play therapy for younger children.
+Therapy will help the child cope with feelings of depression and understand their cancer and treatment.

-The doctor may prescribe antidepressants for children with severe depression and anxiety.
-Children taking antidepressants must be watched closely.
-SSRIs (selective serotonin reuptake inhibitors) are a type of antidepressant that usually have few side effects.
-However, in some children, teenagers, and young adults, SSRIs make depression worse or cause thoughts of suicide.
-The Food and Drug Administration has warned that patients younger than age 25 who are taking SSRIs should be watched closely for signs that the depression is getting worse and for suicidal thinking or behavior.
-This is especially important during the first 4 to 8 weeks of treatment.
+Antidepressants may be given to children with major depression and anxiety.
+In some children, teenagers, and young adults, antidepressants may make depression worse or cause thoughts of suicide.
+The Food and Drug Administration has warned that patients younger than age 25 who are taking antidepressants should be watched closely for signs that the depression is getting worse and for suicidal thinking or behavior.

 To Learn More About Depression